WhyKickAmooCow/ASUS-TP3607-Linux/README.md

 ```

-This should allow some extra sensors to work, like tablet mode detection.
+This should allow some extra sensors to work, like the accelerometers for the tablet mode and autorotation section below.

 ## Audio
 No audio output through speakers or 3.5mm jack out of the box currently.